 - connecting the new stabling to existing track

 - security fencing

 - additional lighting, CCTV and footpaths for driver access.

-Ararat passengers will also benefit from the Ballarat Line Upgrade.
-The 18km track duplication between Deer Park West and Melton, and new passing loops at Millbrook and Ballan, boost reliability along the entire line by providing more opportunities for trains to pass each other and helping services recover more quickly from delays.
+Ararat passengers also benefit from the Ballarat Line Upgrade.
+The 18km track duplication between Deer Park West and Melton and new passing loops at Millbrook and Ballan have boosted reliability along the entire line by providing more opportunities for trains to pass each other and helping services recover from delays.

 About train stabling

 Stabling is where trains are parked while not in operation.
 While the trains are in the facility, they are cleaned internally and prepared for the next day’s operation.

 Upgrading stabling at Ararat means trains can be at Ararat ready for the first 2 services to Ballarat, instead of 1 train having to make the journey from Ballarat to Ararat without passengers.